raymon-ai/raymon/docs/gettingstarted/apisetup.rst

 =============
 The Raymon backend supports communication through a REST API, and provides the :class:`raymon.RaymonAPI` class to communicate with it.

-To initialize the api, simply create an instance of the API class, with the API URL as paremeter.
+To initialize the api, simply create an instance of the API class, with the API URL as parameter.

 .. code-block:: python
   :linenos: